metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Required:

-- `metadata` (Attributes) Specifies the standard metadata for the object.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedatt--spec--prepare_data_config--volume_claims--metadata))
+- `metadata` (Attributes) Specifies the standard metadata for the object.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedatt--spec--prepare_data_config--volume_claims--metadata))
 - `volume_claim_spec` (Attributes) Defines the desired characteristics of a persistent volume claim. (see [below for nested schema](#nestedatt--spec--prepare_data_config--volume_claims--volume_claim_spec))

 Optional:

 - `mount_path` (String) Specifies the path within the restoring container at which the volume should be mounted.
-- `volume_source` (String) Describes the volume that will be restored from the specified volume of the backup targetVolumes.This is required if the backup uses a volume snapshot.
+- `volume_source` (String) Describes the volume that will be restored from the specified volume of the backup targetVolumes.
+This is required if the backup uses a volume snapshot.

 <a id="nestedatt--spec--prepare_data_config--volume_claims--metadata"></a>
 ### Nested Schema for `spec.prepare_data_config.volume_claims.metadata`